Eric-Yan-742/Obsidian/Job/Interview.md

 	- A few tricks in the implementation: set up a reference count for each physical page, set a flag in the page table entry for that page to let the kernel know when it needs to write to it.
 - Doubly indirect node: Unix-like operating system associates each file with an inode/dinode.
 Inode keeps some meta data about the file such as file type, permission, file size, and pointers to data blocks.
 In the beginning, each inode contains 12 direct pointers and 1 indirect pointer.
 By indirect pointer I mean the pointer in the inode points to a block that only contains pointers, a total of 256 pointers.
 Thus, the max file size can be at most 12 + 1 * 256 blocks.
 Building on this structure, I improve the inode to have 11 direct pointers plus 1 indirect pointer plus 1 doubly indirect pointers.
 A doubly indirect pointer points to a block that only contains indirect pointers.
 Each indirect pointer only contains pointers to data block.
 With that one more layer of mapping, a file can now have 256 * 256 more blocks of data.

+When solving algorithm problem
+- If no thoughts about it at all, ask for hints after 5 min.
+- If you have an idea, talk about it in general while writing down your thought process.
+Make sure your idea makes sense with the interviewer before actually start to write your code.
+- When you're coding, explain what the code is doing after finishing a part of the program.

 At the end, ask some futher questions.